Resiliency Module

 formulation_map (dict) – Mapping

-{component: formulation_name}resolved from defaults plus user-provided overrides.
+{component: formulation_name}resolved from defaults plus user-provided overrides.cem_data (dict, optional) – CEM-shaped data dict (as returned by

-- __init__(storage_caps: dict[str, dict[str, float]] = <factory>, thermal_caps: dict[str, dict[str, float]] = <factory>, solar_caps: dict[str, float] = <factory>, wind_caps: dict[str, float] = <factory>, load: ~pandas.core.series.Series | None = None, cf_solar: ~pandas.core.frame.DataFrame | None = None, cf_wind: ~pandas.core.frame.DataFrame | None = None, nuclear: ~pandas.core.series.Series | None = None, hydro: ~pandas.core.series.Series | None = None, other_renewables: ~pandas.core.series.Series | None = None, import_cap: ~pandas.core.series.Series | None = None, import_price: ~pandas.core.series.Series | None = None, export_cap: ~pandas.core.series.Series | None = None, export_price: ~pandas.core.series.Series | None = None, phi_fix_t: ~pandas.core.series.Series | None = None, phi_var_t: ~pandas.core.series.Series | None = None, month_of_hour: ~pandas.core.series.Series | None = None, scenario_id: int = 1, year: int = 2030, formulation_map: dict[str, str] = <factory>) None#
+- __init__(storage_caps: dict[str, dict[str, float]] = <factory>, thermal_caps: dict[str, dict[str, float]] = <factory>, solar_caps: dict[str, float] = <factory>, wind_caps: dict[str, float] = <factory>, solar_fom: dict[str, float] = <factory>, wind_fom: dict[str, float] = <factory>, load: ~pandas.core.series.Series | None = None, cf_solar: ~pandas.core.frame.DataFrame | None = None, cf_wind: ~pandas.core.frame.DataFrame | None = None, nuclear: ~pandas.core.series.Series | None = None, hydro: ~pandas.core.series.Series | None = None, other_renewables: ~pandas.core.series.Series | None = None, import_cap: ~pandas.core.series.Series | None = None, import_price: ~pandas.core.series.Series | None = None, export_cap: ~pandas.core.series.Series | None = None, export_price: ~pandas.core.series.Series | None = None, phi_fix_t: ~pandas.core.series.Series | None = None, phi_var_t: ~pandas.core.series.Series | None = None, month_of_hour: ~pandas.core.series.Series | None = None, scenario_id: int = 1, year: int = 2030, formulation_map: dict[str, str] = <factory>, cem_data: dict | None = None) None

-- class sdom.resiliency.BaselineState(soc_trajectory: ~pandas.core.frame.DataFrame | None = None, solver_status: str | None = None, objective_value: float | None = None, metadata: dict[str, ~typing.Any] = <factory>)[source]#
+- class sdom.resiliency.BaselineState(soc_trajectory: ~pandas.core.frame.DataFrame | None = None, solver_status: str | None = None, objective_value: float | None = None, metadata: dict[str, ~typing.Any] = <factory>)[source]

 Placeholder container for baseline-dispatch outputs (Phase 2).